-Whether heading out on a backpacking trip, walking the dog in the evening, or car camping with friends, a hands-free headlamp is an essential tool everyone should have.
-We started with over 40 of the top-performing headlamps in the industry and rigorously evaluated them for light quality, burnt time, comfort, weight, and ease of use.
+We started with over 40 of the top-performing headlamps in the industry – including brands like Black Diamond and Petzl – and rigorously evaluated them for light quality, burn time, comfort, weight, and ease of use.

-You’ll likely recognize some familiar names—brands like Black Diamond and Petzl have been making quality headlamps for years.
-However, you might be surprised to see lesser-known names like Nitecore, Biolite, Fenix, and Ledlenser.
 We’ve collectively spent hundreds of hours under the stars, ensuring that the headlamps featured in our gear guide are the cream of the crop.
-From the blistering deserts of Utah and Nevada to soggy alpine basins in Colorado and high, lonesome trails in the Sierra Nevada, rest assured these headlamps have been tested in all conditions.
+These headlamps have been tested in many conditions – from the blistering deserts of Utah and Nevada to soggy alpine basins in Colorado and high, lonesome trails in the Sierra Nevada.

 Quick Picks for Headlamps